Revolutionary terror: Revolutionary violence in Marxism

-Similarly, in his book Terrorism and Communism (1920), Trotsky emphasized that "the historical tenacity of the bourgeoisie is colossal[.] [...]
-We are forced to tear off this class and chop it away.
-The Red Terror is a weapon used against a class that, despite being doomed to destruction, does not want to perish".

 On the other hand, they opposed individual terror, which has been used earlier by the People's Will organization.
 According to Trotsky: "The damaging of machines by workers, for example, is terrorism in this strict sense of the word.
 The killing of an employer, a threat to set fire to a factory or a death threat to its owner, an assassination attempt, with revolver in hand, against a government minister—all these are terrorist acts in the full and authentic sense.
 However, anyone who has an idea of the true nature of international Social Democracy ought to know that it has always opposed this kind of terrorism and does so in the most irreconcilable way".

-Many later Marxists, in particular Karl Kautsky, criticized Bolshevik leaders for terrorism tactics.
-He stated that "among the phenomena for which Bolshevism has been responsible, Terrorism, which begins with the abolition of every form of freedom of the Press, and ends in a system of wholesale execution, is certainly the most striking and the most repellent of all".